 Community Culture Church will be adhering to physical distancing and sanitation recommendations, as well as implementing the following directives as recommended by our Overseers and COVID Task Force, for the safety of our community.

-As of December 2020, we will now be requiring facial coverings for our 9am service.
-While we encourage the use of facial coverings, they will not be a required to attend the 11am service.
+As of May 2021, we are updating our mask policy to recommend face coverings for our 9am service.
+While we encourage the use of facial coverings, they will no longer be a requirement.
+Precautions we are still implementing are as follows: